Kronicle-team/kronicle-app/README.md

 The Machine Learning web app files that you gave us can be found in `https://github.com/Kronicle-team/demo-web-app.git` in our organization

+Modify the environment variables files in root folder `.env` file

 -------------

 ## 📄 License